pbarden/pbarden/README.md

 # Paul Barden

-I build things across a pretty wide range — AI/ML tooling, games, web apps, and the occasional framework I probably didn't need to write.
+I build things across a pretty wide range — AI/ML tooling, games, web apps, and the occasional framework.
 Below is a tour of what's in my public repos.

 ## AI & Tooling